kiruthikpurpose/Plantify/README.md

 # Plantify

 **Plantify** is a simple website where users can upload an image of a plant and identify it using Artificial Intelligence, powered by Google Gemini API.
+This project was developed with the assistance of AI tools like Claude and ChatGPT, which helped in planning, debugging, and writing the code, even though I had limited knowledge of coding in Next.js 14.
 Once an image is uploaded, the AI will analyze it and display the plant’s name and detailed information right below the uploaded image.

 ## Features